Research Robots Humanoid Applications Industries Technology Contact

 Can I retrofit my existing battery-powered AGVs?

-How does the total cost of ownership (TCO) compare to Li-ion?
+How does total cost of ownership stack up against Li-ion?

 What infrastructure is required to implement this?